melsman/melsman.github.io/cv.md

 #### Publications

+* [2024] Martin Elsman.
+Explicit Effects and Effect Constraints in ReML.
+In Proceedings of the 51st ACM SIGPLAN Symposium on Principles of Programming Languages (POPL '24), London, United Kingdom.
+January 17-19, 2024.

+* [2023c] Lubin Bailly, Troels Henriksen, and Martin Elsman.
+Shape-Constrained Array Programming with Size-Dependent Types.
+In Proceedings of the 2023 ACM SIGPLAN International Workshop on Functional High-Performance and Numerical Computing (FHPNC '23).
+Seattle, Washington, USA.
+September, 2023.

 * [2023b] Martin Elsman and Troels Henriksen.
 Parallelism in a Region Inference Context.
 In Proceedings of the 44th ACM SIGPLAN International Conference on Programming Language Design and Implementation (PLDI ’23), Orlando, Florida, USA.
 June 17-21, 2023.

 * [2023a] Martin Elsman.
 Garbage-Collection Safety for Region-Based Type-Polymorphic Programs.
 In Proceedings of the 44th ACM SIGPLAN International Conference on Programming Language Design and Implementation (PLDI ’23), Orlando, Florida, USA.
 June 17-21, 2023.